 - Traumatic Brain Injury

 - Victim Compensation

-Eligible service recipients include people who were physically injured or killed, their immediate family members, those who physically experienced the event, professionals and non-professionals who tended to the wounded, people who were involved in the subsequent apprehension of suspects, and those that, by virtue of their unique experience or prior trauma history, would be triggered or impacted by the event.
+Eligible service recipients include people who were physically injured, their immediate family members, those who physically experienced the event, professionals and non-professionals who tended to the wounded, people who were involved in the subsequent apprehension of suspects, and those that, by virtue of their unique experience or prior trauma history, would be triggered or impacted by the event.